QuinnHLIU/Chinese-Monetary-Policy-Shock-Identification/README.md

 We use the most extensive dataset of bond transaction in Chinese capital market, ranging from 2006-2022. (the period is restricted by availability of IRS data).
 We include various ratings and bond types including enterprise bonds, corporate bonds, financial bonds, MTN, SCP and government bonds.

 We firstly regress daily changes in bond yields on the economy-level $MPS$ and document a significantly positive responses.
 As a normalization, we construct bond spreads as the differences between bond yields and the yield of a representative bond with matched maturity.
 We define a representative bond as the median of AAA bonds.
-All regressions are run on PBOC days only. (otherwise the sample would be too large to be possibly estimated QAQ)
+All regressions are run on PBOC days only. (otherwise the sample would be too large to be possibly estimated!)

 For robustness, two econometric specifications are used.
 (1) OLS; (2) 2SLS with the regressor = daily changes in R007, IV = the contructed MPS shock (could be high-frequency or daily version).
 The response is highly significant and positive with reasonable magnitudes across various subsamples and different specifications.